hlavacs/ViennaGameJobSystem/README.md

     //func The function to schedule
     void addChildJob(Function func );

+    //create a new child job in a job pool
     //func The function to schedule
     //id A name for the job for debugging void addChildJob( Function func, std::string id);

+    //create a new child job in a job pool
     //func The function to schedule
     //poolNumber Number of the pool
     //id A name for the job for debugging void addChildJob(Function func, uint32_t poolNumber, std::string id );

-    //create a successor job for tlhis job, will be added to the queue after the current job finished (i.e. all children have finished)
+    //create a successor job for this job, will be added to the queue after
+    //the current job finished (i.e. all children have finished)
     //func The function to schedule
     //id A name for the job for debugging void onFinishedAddJob(Function func, std::string id );